 CITIZENS OPPOSE THE CRESTONE DRILLING PLAN

-We are seeing the power of citizen resistance to fracking in Boulder County.
-Hold Our Ground along with other citizen environmental groups helped produce thousands of public comments to the Colorado Oil & Gas Conservation Commission (COGCC) from Boulder County residents opposed to the Crestone Comprehensive Drilling Plan (CDP).
-We are making it clear:
+Well organized grassroots citizen resistance is powerful.
+Hold Our Ground, along with other citizen environmental groups across Boulder County, helped produce thousands of public comments to the Colorado Oil & Gas Conservation Commission (COGCC) to show our opposition to the Crestone Comprehensive Drilling Plan (CDP).

 Boulder County will not allow one new well drilled or fracked on our Open Space land.